ellakoa/postcard-poem/content/posts/white-horses.md

 ---
 title: White Horses
-description: "Sandwich Bay Kent is charming, with amazing cloudscapes and corresponding reflections in the wet sand as the tide goes out.
+description: "Sandwich Bay, a little bit of wilderness on our east Kent coast, with amazing cloudscapes and corresponding reflections in the wet sand as the tide goes out.
 When a storm rolls in, the sea can be whipped up into a frenzy, it is mesmerising to watch cascades of waves rolling in with the tide, and on those windy days, white horses are seen and heard aplenty galloping across the bay. "
 collection: Wonderful Britain
 aspect: landscape
 image: /img/sandwich-bay-4a-0415.jpg